SmogDr/edar_coursebook/docs/02-rprog1.md

 You can use this same method to extract more than one value.
 You just need to create a numeric vector with the position of each element you want to extract and pass that in the square brackets.
-For example, to extract the first and third elements of the `main_characters` vect, you can run:
+For example, to extract the first and third elements of the `main_characters` vector, you can run:

 ```r